 Implementing the vision set out Better Births will support the Secretary of State’s ambition to halve the number of stillbirths, neonatal and maternal deaths and brain injuries by 2030.

 Local transformation supported by national enabling action is key to realising the Better Births vision.
-Providers and commissioners of maternity services have been asked to come together to form Local Maternity Systems, which will plan the design and delivery of services of populations of 500,000 – 1,500,000 people.
-These Local Maternity Systems will be formed by the end March 2017 and will be supported to put plans in place, by the end of October 2017, to deliver Better Births.
+Providers and commissioners of maternity services have formed Local Maternity Systems, which will plan the design and delivery of services of populations of 500,000 – 1,500,000 people.

 Local drivers for change

-Increasing Choice and Personalisation: working with 7 Maternity Choice and Personalisation Pioneers to test new approaches to widen and deepen choices available for women.
+Increasing choice and personalisation: we have concluded working with seven Maternity Choice and Personalisation Pioneers to test new approaches to widen and deepen choices available to women through personal maternity care budgets.
+Evaluation for this is now available.
+All women can expect to be offered a personalised care and support plan by 2021.

-Improving access to perinatal mental health services: a joint work stream between the Maternity Transformation Programme and the Mental Health Transformation Board.
+Improving access to perinatal mental health services: this is a joint work stream between the Maternity Transformation Programme and the Mental Health Programme.
 It aims to improve access for women to high-quality specialist mental health care, closer to home, when they need it during the perinatal period.
-For more information view the NHS Five Year Forward View Mental Health Implementation plan.
+Four new Mother and Baby Units have been established and every CCG now has access to specialised community perinatal mental health services.
+We now need to deliver the commitments of the NHS Long Term Plan for outreach clinics to address mild to moderate perinatal mental health needs across the country, which will be taken forward initially in the form of pilots.

 Delivering the Better Births vision is reliant upon a wide range of organisations and stakeholders working together and embracing change to ensure high-quality services for women, babies and their families.